-- You should avoid strenuous activity for 24 hours following the biopsy.
+- Avoid strenuous activity for 24 hours after the biopsy.

-- A small ice pack applied to the area may help settle pain.
+- A small ice-pack applied to the area may help settle any pain.

 - Bleeding and infection are potential complications.
-If you notice any increasing redness, swelling, fever or pain notify your referring doctor or call the clinic where the injection was performed immediately.
+If you notice any increased redness, swelling, fever or pain, notify your referring doctor or immediately call the clinic where the injection was performed.